oleghcp/UnityTools/Code/Runtime/OlegHcp/GameConsole/README.md

 In-game terminal for commands input and log messages output.
 Supports command substitution by Tab key and keeps list of previous commands.
-Default openning by Backtick key like in Quake buy it can be overridden.
+Default openning by Backtick key like in Quake but it can be overridden.

 ![](https://raw.githubusercontent.com/oleghcp/UnityTools/master/_images/Terminal1.png)